BhaveshBytess/DATA-STRUCTURES-AND-ALGORITHMS/GRAPHS/COURSE SCHEDULE I/COURSE SCHEDULE.md

     - If `visitedCount == numCourses`, return `true` → all courses are doable.

     - Else, return `false` → there’s a cycle.

----

-That’s it.
-Now, give it a try.
-Let me know when you're ready to check or if you want help debugging your grind.